Table of Contents

-The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December,1924.
-In 1958 they opened their first supermarket and by 1959 the 300th store had opened.
+The ‘Woolworths Stupendous Bargain Basement’ opened in Sydney in December,1924 and by 1959 the 300th supermarket store had opened.
+In 1958 they opened their first supermarket.

 Possibly from the early 1950s they sold their own lines of buttons, supplied at first by General Plastics then after 1957, by G. Herring.
 There were ‘Spares’ (utility/workwear), Boilproof, Moonglow, Hi-Style and Kiddietone (see the Childrens’ button page).
 Around the mid 1950s they added the name ‘Woolworths’ onto the cards.
 After 1957, they moved to the Beutron style cards with added cotton.